The Atlantic: Literary and editorial legacy

+Landmark publications

 A leading literary magazine, The Atlantic has published many significant works and authors.
-It was the first to publish pieces by the abolitionists Julia Ward Howe ("Battle Hymn of the Republic" on February 1, 1862), and William Parker, whose slave narrative, "The Freedman's Story" was published in February and March 1866.
-It also published Charles W. Eliot's "The New Education", a call for practical reform that led to his appointment to the presidency of Harvard University in 1869, works by Charles Chesnutt before he collected them in The Conjure Woman (1899), and poetry and short stories, and helped launch many national literary careers.
-In 2005, the magazine won a National Magazine Award for fiction.
+It was the first to publish pieces by the abolitionists Julia Ward Howe ("Battle Hymn of the Republic" on February 1, 1862), and William Parker, whose slave narrative "The Freedman's Story" was published in February and March 1866.
+It also published Charles W. Eliot's "The New Education", a call for practical reform that led to his appointment to the presidency of Harvard University in 1869.
+The magazine published works by Charles Chesnutt before he collected them in The Conjure Woman (1899).